 Submissions must be in a Word doc or docx format, typed in double line spaced and limited to 70 lines.

 The document itself should be saved with the title of the poem ONLY as the file name.
 The name if the poet or poet’s identity MUST not appear on the submission or document, we will receive those details via the completion of the form.
 If we receive poems with the name of the poet they will be disregarded.

 All poems will be sent for adjudication and judged anonymously.

 The title of the poem and its host publication ONLY, MUST appear in the header or footer of all pages in the document.

 The poet’s identity must NOT appear anywhere on the document itself as all poems will be judged anonymously.
 It it does appear on the poem submitted we will be unable to forward for adjudication.

 All submissions will be judged anonymously, the long list read by an independent panel of judges to be confirmed.
 The judging panel will select the final four poems to be shortlisted.

 The Judging Panel’s decision is final.

-The shortlist will then be voted on by the public and the Voting Academy and will be available to be read online at www.writersweek.ie.
+The shortlist will then be voted on by the public and the Voting Academy and will be available to be read the four poems online at www.writersweek.ie.